PsiUpsilonEI/Bylaws/README.md

 1. An excused member is a member in good faith who has opted to become excused and therefore has no responsibilities and limited rights of an active member.
 2. Members who participate in the RPI co-op program, or who take a temporary leave from RPI, are considered excused.
 3. Excused members may not vote or hold office.
 However, excused members may run in elections when the term they take office is after they return to RPI.
-4. To return to active status, an excused member must simply announce their intentions to return to active membership during a Chapter meeting, and thereby are restored to active status.
+4. To return to active status, an excused member must petition the Judicial Board who must approve by a Class J vote.

 ## Article V: Officers, Elections, Duties, and Powers